Angeles Crest 100 Mile Endurance Run: Awards

 All runners finishing between 24 and 25:05 hours receive the Second Sunrise Ram Buckle, made of solid bronze.
 Any runner who completes the race between 25:47 and 33 hours is awarded with the 33 Hour Ram Buckle.
 Additionally, all finishers regardless of finishing time get an engraved metal plate mounted on a solid walnut plaque and a finisher T-shirt.

 Course Records

-Jim O'Brien, until 2013 coach of Arcadia Boys' Cross Country team (ranked #1 in the U.S. and 2-time National Champions), has held the men's course record since 1989 with a finish time of 17:35:48.
+Jim O'Brien, coach of Arcadia Boys' Cross Country team (ranked #1 in the U.S. and 2-time National Champions) until 2013, has held the men's course record since 1989 with a finish time of 17:35:48.
 Pam Smith holds the women's course record with her time of 21:04:18, which she achieved in 2014.

 Western Slam

 This race is also one of the four 100 mi endurance runs in the United States that comprise the "Western Slam," a feat entailing the completion of these four notoriously tough 100 mi events: